kamilmazurek/spring-beans-explained/README.md

 * **@Controller:** Identifies a class that handles web requests in Spring MVC applications.
 * **@RestController:** Combination of `@Controller` and `@ResponseBody`, typically used for RESTful web services.

-Below is an example from the `pl.kamilmazurek.example.user` package that demonstrates how to define a `UserService` and inject a `UserRepository` into it using annotations and constructor-based injection.
+Below is an example from the `pl.kamilmazurek.example.beans.user` package that demonstrates how to define a `UserService` and inject a `UserRepository` into it using annotations and constructor-based injection.

 In this example, the `UserService` receives a `UserRepository` through its constructor.
 It then fetches all existing users and logs their usernames: